 Our Fraxel laser actually is the Fraxel Dual system.
 This features two laser wavelengths, a 1927nm that is used for pigmentation problems, such as sun spots; and a 1550nm wavelength that is used to improve skin texture issues, such as acne scarring and fine lines and wrinkles.

 What Can Fraxel treatment Be Used For?

-Dr. Kronberg uses both of the available wavelengths in her Fraxel system for different skin problems.
+Dr. Zhang uses both of the available wavelengths in her Fraxel system for different skin problems.
 They can be used in tandem or separately, giving us lots of flexibility for treating various skin problems.

 Sun spots, age spots, freckles, melasma, or actinic keratoses.
 No one likes these pigmentation issues, and that’s what this aspect of the Fraxel Dual system targets with its thulium fiber component.

 This wavelength is in effect an erbium laser.
 It penetrates deeper into the dermis layer of the skin to initiate higher levels of collagen and elastin production.
 This improves the appearance of acne scars, wrinkles, overall skin texture and tone.

 How does Fraxel work?

 The secret to these treatments is the word “fractional.”
 The laser energy creates thousands of microscopic channels through the epidermis down into the dermis layer of the skin.

 This has two effects.
 First, by creating thousands of microscopic channels through the skin, it encourages the surrounding unaffected skin to produce new skin cells to repair the perceived wounds created by the microscopic channels.
 Second, when the laser energy enters the dermis through these channels, it causes heating in the dermis.